chastitywhiterose/Chastity-Code-Cookbook/code/std/chastehex/readme.md

+# Chastity's Hexadecimal Tool

 This program reads or writes bytes of a file.

-To read a byte of a file:
-enter the name and the hex address to read.

-./fbyte 0.txt 0

-To write instead of reading:
-follow the address with hex byte values

-./fbyte 0.txt 0 12 34 56
+Read Usage Type 1:
+ ./chastehex file (hexdump entire file)

+Read Usage Type 2:
+ ./chastehex file address (read one byte from this address)

+Write Usage:
+ ./chastehex file address byte (write byte(s) to this address)

+---

 This works for any file as long as the file already exists to begin with.
-The name 0.txt is only an example.
-I used a text file with this name during testing.
+As usual, back up your files first to avoid losing any data!

 The purpose of this program is to be able to edit one or more bytes of a file without having to install or load up a graphical hex editor.
 This also allows for scripting the commands to arbitrarily modify files whenever needed.

 ---
-# Compilation
+## Compilation

 Only the C standard library is used, as well as the "chasteint.h" header that I wrote.
 That library contains generally useful routines for converting between bases.
 Just compile with: